How a software provider should benefit potential clients before starting a project

 Since last year, we’ve been improving in this task.
 We’ve developed some handy tools that allow us to estimate the work scope based on prior and current projects’ metrics.
 Our focus is to work within a flexible scope based on a frequent release model where the client sees valuable software constantly.

 Estimation is hard.
 But it is even harder to work on a project estimated by someone without experience in your field.
 So each scoping team member makes a high level estimation, concluding with a ballpark amount and a proposal document.
 This material explains our recommendations to achieve the project’s goals: development process, design process, team size, and everything in-between.

 For good measure, the team continues participating in the follow up process to clear any concerns or issues that show up along the way.

 Nowadays, 32% of our scoping processes culminate in a new business partnership.
 It’s true that creating a scoping team means we must invest more time and resources, but we believe that it’s more beneficial for both us and the potential client.
 Considering the big picture, we increase our chances of generating better projects and creating healthy, long-term business relationships.

 With that said, we welcome you to reach out to us!
-Let’s schedule a meeting if you’re interested in trying out our scoping process yourself, to gather new ideas and see if we are the right partner to help you accomplish your next project!
+Let’s schedule a meeting if you’re interested in trying out our scoping process yourself, to gather new ideas and see if we are the outsourcing development company to help you accomplish your next project!